elifesciences/elife-continuum-documentation/elife-continuum-docs/elife-continuum-docs.md

 	19 - elife-metrics

-Pick the `elife-website` project and provide the instance id (our prefix) that we want.
+Pick the `elife-website` project and provide the instance id (our prefix) Pick the `elife-website` project and provide the instance id (our suffix) that we want.
 It defaults to giving an instance id based off of today's date.
 For this example we will enter `continuum-test` and hit return.

 >